markr1961/ESP8266-projects/esp2866_npt_example/readme.md

 and display it on the attached OLED display.

 ## commits
+04/01/2025 MAR
+time is now displayed in a larger font.

 03/31/2025 MAR
 add link to external 'my_wifi' file and substitute its ssid/pass into the first entry in the array.
 To Do: fix the text size problem.